MicrosoftDocs/security/security-docs/zero-trust/cisa-zero-trust-maturity-model-data.md

 manager: martinco
 ms.reviewer: kbrewer

-# Customer intent: I need to deploy the CISA Zero Trust Maturity Model, and then configure security capabilities.
+# Customer intent: I need to deploy the Cybersecurity & Infrastructure Security Agency (CISA) Zero Trust Maturity Model, and then configure security capabilities.
 My goal is to achieve the Maturity Model.
 ---

 # CISA Zero Trust Maturity Model for the data pillar

 This section has Microsoft guidance and recommendations for the [CISA Zero Trust Maturity Model](https://www.cisa.gov/zero-trust-maturity-model) in the networks pillar.
-See [Secure networks with Zero Trust](/security/zero-trust/deploy/networks) for more information.
+For more information, see [Secure networks with Zero Trust](/security/zero-trust/deploy/networks).

 ## 3 Data

-According to the CISA definition, data (content pending).
+According to the Cybersecurity & Infrastructure Security Agency (CISA) definition, data (content pending).

 Use the following links to go to sections of the guide.